NLP-CISUC/Dialog-State-Tracking-PT/README.md

 # MultiWOZpt
 Portuguese Dialogue Corpus Adapted from MultiWOZ Dataset 2.2

-The creation of the MultiWOZpt 0.1 dataset (the first version) was based on the adaptation/translation of the 512 test dialogues present in the English MultiWOZ dataset.
+The creation of the MultiWOZpt 0.1 dataset (the first version) was based on the manual adaptation and translation of the 512 test dialogues present in the English MultiWOZ dataset.
 These dialogues include five services, namely:
 + Attractions
 + Hotels
 + Restaurants